Father’s Day has Methodist ties

-To all you dads out there: While you're relaxing in your recliner and watching sports this Sunday, and your kids are on their best behavior to honor Father's Day, don't forget to thank a United Methodist.
+To all you dads out there: While you're relaxing in your recliner and watching sports on June 21, and your kids are on their best behavior to honor Father's Day, don't forget to thank a United Methodist.

 In 1909 in Spokane, Wash., Sonora Smart Dodd listened to a Mother's Day sermon at Central Methodist Episcopal Church.
 Dodd's own mother had died 11 years earlier, and her father had raised their six children alone.
 Dodd felt moved to honor her father, and fathers everywhere, with a special day as well.